 Anyway, tying into the house would require some seriously major work and is something I am just not willing to do for the sake of dancing around regulations to gain a few hundred more square feet.
 Luckily there is a loop hole which allows some extra usable square footage for my purposes.
 Carports are explicitly exempted with no stated size limits so instead of building a shop with space for working on stuff and storing cars I can build a shop and include a carport to store the cars under.

 Now the second major design constraint imposed by the city is the height of this shop.
-Like the size limit, if my new garage were going to be attached to the house then I could build pretty tall, 35feet tall actually.
-That isn't a peak height either, that is the average roof height.
-Graphical interpretation below:
+Like the size limit, things are different if I make it attached or detached.
+If detached the average roof height must be less than that of the existing primary structure (roughly 13ft) but if attached to the house then I could build pretty tall, 35feet tall actually.
+These aren't peak heights but average roof heights, depiction below:

 For the sake of being absurd and demonstrating the stupidity of these codes lets play a game of what could I build?
 The minimum heated and cooled living square footage I am zoned for is 1,000sqft.
 To be simple say I design a 100ft x 100ft square building with a flat roof and walls 35ft tall.
 I can certainly fit 3 stories into 35ft so 1,000sqft of accommodation split into 3 floors is only 333sqft required per floor.
 So three floors about 12ft tall which have a footprint of 16.7ft x 20ft.
 The resulting garage space left over would have over 9x the area and almost 29x the enclosed volume of the living space!